 Grab your paddles, pop on your life jackets, and explore Fargo from the water!
-The Red River of the north provides plenty of water-based fun, from fishing and boating to the theme of this post: canoeing and kayaking.
+The Red River of the North offers a wealth of water-based activities, including fishing and boating, as well as the theme of this post: canoeing and kayaking.
 Below are all the details on getting on the water in Fargo.

 Rent a kayak or canoe